Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Neural Survival-Supervised Topic Models

 \section{Neural Survival-Supervised Topic Models}

-We now present our proposed neural survival-supervised topic modeling framework.
-Our framework can use any topic model that has a neural net formulation (e.g., neural versions of LDA \citep{LDA}, SAGE \citep{eisenstein2011sparse}, and correlated topic models \citep{lafferty2006correlated} are provided by \citet{card.2018.scholar}; recent topic models like the Embedded Topic Model \citep{dieng2019topic} can also be used).
-Moreover, our framework can use any survival model learnable by minimizing a differentiable loss (e.g., Cox proportional hazards \citep{cox1972regression} and its lasso/elastic-net-regularized variants \citep{coxnet}, the Weibull accelerated failure time (AFT) model \citep{kalbfleisch2002statistical}, and all neural survival models we are aware of).
-For ease of exposition, we focus on combining LDA with the Cox proportional hazards model, similar to what is done by \citet{survLDA} except we do this combination in a neural net framework.
+We now present our proposed neural survival-supervised topic modeling framework that can combine any neural topic model and any survival model meeting the prerequisites stated in Sections~\ref{sec:topic-modeling} and~\ref{sec:survival-analysis}.
+For ease of exposition, we first explain how to combine LDA with the Cox proportional hazards model, similar to what is done by \citet{dawson2012survival} except we do this combination in a neural net framework.
+To show the flexibility of our framework, we explain how to combine LDA with the log-logistic AFT model, and how to replace LDA with the SAGE topic model.